Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Virtues</td>
       <td>Manifest as healing or stabilizing agents.
 Drawn to collapse zones and other extremely dangerous Anomalies.
-Prolonged exposure results ine uphoria, but creates dependents.</td>
+Prolonged exposure results in euphoria, but creates dependents.</td>
     </tr>
     <tr>
       <td>Powers</td>